-(a) that since the long-stay agreement was entered into, or was last renewed or extended, there has been, without any default on the part of the tenant, a significant reduction in the size or quality of the agreed premises, or in the number or quality of the chattels provided with the agreed premises, or in the extent or quality of the shared premises or the facilities provided as part of the shared premises; or
+(a) since the long-stay agreement was entered into, or was last renewed or extended, there has been, without any default on the part of the tenant, a significant reduction in —

+(i) the size or quality of the agreed premises; or

+(ii) the number or quality of the chattels provided with the agreed premises; or

+(iii) the extent or quality of the shared premises or the facilities provided as part of the shared premises;

+or

-(b) that in determining the amount of rent payable for the agreed premises the park operator was wholly or partly motivated by a desire for the tenancy to be terminated.
+(b) in determining the amount of rent payable for the agreed premises the park operator was wholly or partly motivated by a desire for the tenancy to be terminated.

 (2) An application may be made whether or not a long-stay tenant has paid or agreed to pay the amount of rent the subject of the application.